BlueKhakis/colors-url/README.md

-Create a list of colours by typing `#tags=red,blue,yellow` or any other colours of your choosing (separated by a comma).
+Create a list of colours by typing `#tags=red,blue,yellow` or any other colours of your choosing (separated by a comma) into the URL, or add them via the text box.
 Non-colour words will appear in a random colour!

 Running instructions: